minkaotic/front-end-notes/notes/Accessibility.md

 ## :curly_haired_woman: User groups to keep in mind
+> "Whereas usability considers how easy a site is to use and understand, accessibility is concerned with whether you can get there at all." - *[Article discussing the differences and overlap between usability and accessibility](https://ncdae.org/resources/articles/cognitive/)*
 #### For visual impairments
 - Use good colour contrast
 - Use accessible fonts such as Arial, Calibri, Century gothic, Helvetica, Tahoma and Verdana